Poached Pears in Lace Cookie Cups

 - Bake at 350° for 8-10 minutes or until golden brown and lacy.
 Cool for 2 minutes before removing from pans.
 Drape each cookie over an inverted glass with a 2-in.-diameter bottom, forming four cups.
 Cool completely.

 - Core pears from the bottom, leaving stems intact; peel pears.
 Place pears on their sides in a large saucepan.
-Add the water, sugar, orange peel and vanilla.
+Add the water, sugar, orange zest and vanilla.
 Bring to a boil.
 Reduce heat; cover and simmer for 8-10 minutes or until pears are almost tender, turning once.

 - Remove pears with a slotted spoon; cool to room temperature.
 Discard cooking liquid.
 Place pears in cookie cups.
-Yield: 4 servings.